-MVC or Model View Controller models are ruby classes that handle the business logic and do the heavy lifting of the application or in simple terms the flow of your application.
-The Ruby on Rails framework is based upon an MVC design pattern which is a Model View Controller pattern.
-This design principle divides the work of an application into three separate layers where the presentation to the client is handled by views, the database communication is handled by the model layer, and the controller is used for communication between these two layers and handles requests from clients and users.
+MVC or Model View Controller models are ruby classes that handle the business logic and do the heavy lifting of the application or, in simple terms, the flow of your application.
+The Ruby on Rails framework is based upon an MVC design pattern called a Model View Controller pattern.
+This design principle divides the work of an application into three separate layers where views handle the presentation to the client.
+The model layer handles the database communication, and the controller is used for communication between these two layers and handles requests from client users.

 - Models — are Ruby classes that handle the business logic and o the heavy lifting of the application.
 They talk with the database and validate data for you.

 - Controller — sits in between Model and View that handles requests and initiates changes into your model.
-A server-side component of Rails that responds to external requests from the webserver to the application, by determining which view file to render.
+A server-side component of Rails responds to external requests from the webserver to the application by determining which view file to render.

 A controller may provide one or more actions.
-In Ruby on Rails, an action is typically a basic unit that describes how to respond to a specific external web-browser request.
-Also, note that the controller/action will be accessible for external web requests only if a corresponding route is mapped to it.
+In Ruby on Rails, an action is typically a basic unit that describes how to respond to a specific external web browser request.
+Also, note that the controller/action will be accessible for external web requests only if a corresponding route is mapped.
 Rails encourage developers to use RESTful routes, which include actions like: create, new, edit, update, destroy, show, and index.
-These mappings of incoming requests/routes to controller actions can be easily set up in the routes.RB configuration file.
+These mappings of incoming requests/routes to controller actions can be easily set up in the routes—RB configuration file.

 CONVENTION OVER CONFIGURATION